sqlxpert/lights-off-aws/README.md

   * Permission to add a specific RDS tag includes permission to add _any other_ tags at the same time.

-  * It's not possible to edit an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions but not to add restrictions.
-An AWS user authorized to invoke functions could tell the "Do" function to perform an operation on an AWS resource, for example.
+  * It's not possible to set an AWS Lambda function's resource-based policy directly, and CloudFormation can be used to add permissions but not to add restrictions (such as preventing invocation outside Lights Off).

 ## Advanced Installation